tkrop/go-testing/mock/README.md

 *mock setup* easily  using the following ordering methods:

-* `Chain` allows to create an ordered chain of mock calls that can be combined with other setup methods that defermine the predecessors and successor mock calls.
+* `Chain` allows to create an ordered chain of mock calls that can be combined with other setup methods that determine the predecessors and successor mock calls.

 * `Parallel` allows to creates an unordered set of mock calls that can be